benkeks/dgx9142/README.md

 * `Tab`: enable the after burner
 * Middle mouse button: lock targets (highlighted by a rectangle)
 * Left/right mouse button: fire at the targeted ship
-* `Ctrl` trigger special ability.
+* `Ctrl`: trigger special ability.
 (E.g. anti-missile EMP, mines, sentry gun placement – not every ship class has one!)

 For *overview purposes* there are additional controls: